Paul Roma: The Young Stallions (1987–1989)

 The Stallions success took a small hit at the 1988 Royal Rumble, where Roma and Powers lost a best of three falls match to The Islanders in two straight falls.
 Despite this Roma & Powers continued to enjoy success that winter, winning house show encounters with The Bolsheviks (Nikolai Volkhoff and Boris Zhukov), The Alaskans (Dave Wagner and Rick Renslow), and The Conquistadors.
 The latter had many matches taking place in the original Boston Garden.
 On March 3, 1988, nearly a year after their initial encounter Roma and Powers again faced Demolition (Ax now with Barry Darsow as Smash) on Prime Time Wrestling.
 This time the match was much closer, with Demolition winning.
 The teams would later face on a house show match in Lugano, Switzerland on April 1, with the Stallions scoring a huge upset victory.

 However WWF owner Vince McMahon seemed to lose interest in the idea of pushing the team.
 This may have been due, in part, to the fact that Powers and Roma did not get along with each other behind the curtain.
 In later interviews, Roma called Powers difficult to work with.
 The Stallions lost house show matches to The Rougeau Brothers (Jacques and Raymond) in May, then dropped multiple encounters to The Bolsheviks the following month.
-Roma and Powers even lost to The Conquistadors on a house show in Warwick, Rhode Island on July 3, and by the end of the summer had lost all momentum, losing multiple encounters to The Killer Bees.
+Roma and Powers even lost to The Conquistadors on a house show in Warwick, Rhode Island, on July 3, and by the end of the summer had lost all momentum, losing multiple encounters to The Killer Bees.
 The team that had shocked the world less than a year earlier was now devoid of a push, and was fodder for the Brain Busters (Arn Anderson and Tully Blanchard) in the fall.
 A year after winning the inaugural Survivor Series, The Young Stallions found themselves the second team eliminated in the 1988 event.

 As the Young Stallions limped into 1989 at nearly the very bottom of the tag-team ranks, Paul Roma again began to compete in singles competition.
 He defeated King Haku and "Ravishing" Rick Rude by disqualification on house shows in January 1989 in successive nights, and also scored multiple pinfall victories over Boris Zukhov, Barry Horowitz, and Iron Mike Sharpe.
-The teaming of the Young Stallions became less frequent, and after several losses to The Twin Towers (Akeem and the Big Boss Man) in January, the Stallions were not be seen together until a Madison Square Garden victory on March 18 against The Conquistadors, followed by a Boston Garden victory the next night.
+The teaming of the Young Stallions became less frequent, and after several losses to The Twin Towers (Akeem and the Big Boss Man) in January, the Stallions were not seen together until a Madison Square Garden victory on March 18 against The Conquistadors, followed by a Boston Garden victory the next night.
 The Stallions defeated Boris Zukhov and Barry Horowitz on June 19 and lost to The Powers of Pain (The Warlord and The Barbarian) on August 7, both times on Prime Time Wrestling.
 Without an official announcement or angle to end the partnership, Roma and Powers went their separate ways, competing in the singles division.